LtPeriwinkle/rsplit/README.md

 2. parse json split files (*in progress*)
 3. get timer working
 4. keyboard inputs
+5. dynamic colors for ahead/behind/gold
-5. multithreading (i.e. a timer and a render thread)
+6. multithreading (i.e. a timer and a render thread)
-6. tool for creating splits
+7. tool for creating splits